-My Dad and I went as Tweedle Dee and Tweedle Dum, which was the perfect way for us to get in on the theme, while wearing costumes that weren’t expensive and didn’t take a lot of time.
-The kids were AMAZED and so, so excited about them.
+My Dad and I went as Tweedle Dee and Tweedle Dum, which was the perfect way for us to get in on the theme, while wearing costumes that weren't expensive and didn't take a lot of time.
+The kids were AMAZED and so, so excited about our costumes.
 I bought red hats, felt and yellow t-shirts at Michaels.
 I found red sweatpants on Amazon.
 To make the shirts, I simply attached the collars and bowties with Stitch Witchery.
 The hats were made by drilling a hole in the top of the hat, then hot gluing a candy stick with the flag attached.
 Easy peasy!

 We went trick-or-treating with our friends the Smiths.
 Trick-or-treating with a big group of kids is so much fun.
 Everyone had a blast.
 It was easily a Halloween I will remember for the rest of my life, and I wish Matthew could have been there.

 Other Family Costume Ideas: